rogelioprieto/latex-templates-UAS/README.md

 *English:*
 Here, You will find templates de LaTeX that I have used in my work as teacher at Universidad Autónoma de Sinaloa (UAS).
 1. Templates for assigments and
-2. Beamer templates for slides.
+2. Template for slides (Beamer package).

 ## Listado de plantillas